deep-outcome/big_num_math/README.md

 Library for computations on large numbers.

 - development notes:
-    1. no plan for new functions (goniometric, radix, …)
+    1. little plan for new functions (goniometric[x], radix[✔️], …)
-    2. upcoming optimizations (memory consumption, speed up on some computations, ergonomy, …)
+    2. upcoming optimizations (memory consumption, speed up on some computations, …)
 - functions only:
     - addition +substraction,
     - multiplication +division
-    - relation operators
+    - relation and decimal relation operators
     - order of magnitude
     - power